— We make

 Live Action TV

-- Nickelodeon show The Adventures of Pete & Pete had this, with everyone listening to Krebstarr radios and wearing Kreb of the Loom underwear.
+- Nickelodeon show The Adventures of Pete & Pete had this, with everyone listening to Krebstar radios and wearing Kreb of the Loom underwear.

 - Max Headroom had Zik Zak.
 Motto: "We make everything you need, and you need everything we make."